wz2b/ctapi-go/README.md

 # Related Projects

 * [estradege/citect](https://github.com/estradege/citect/wiki/Citect.CtApi-Examples)
-  is another project that builds a dotnet wrapper around CtApi.
+  is a project that builds a dotnet wrapper around CtApi.
 * [pyctapy](https://github.com/gaynertechnical/pyctapi) does similar for Python

 I make no claims about either of those projects, but both give you some